CraneSoftwrights/revenge/en/README.md

 A player takes revenge on an opponent by completing their play at a hole already occupied by that opponent.
 The opponent's peg must be returned to the opponent's start zone.

 When playing a given numbered advance, the holes counted may be empty or occupied by anyone.
 The only governing issue is the occupation of the hole at the very end of the play.

+The player shows their qualifying play card to their opponents before discarding it, face down, on the discard pile.
+When the hand is completed, all players with unqualified cards discard them face down in the discard pile without revealing them to opponents (to prevent card counting).

 ### 4.1 The start